FaiLuReH3Ro/dev-survey-dashboard/README.md

 ## Dataset Used

-Stack Overflow’s global survey captures insights on developers’ experience, tools, technologies, and preferences, offering a snapshot of the software development landscape.
+The primary dataset used is the 2024 Stack Overflow global survey.
+Stack Overflow is a Q&A website for programmers where developers ask coding questions and get answers from the community.
+The survey aims to capture insights on developers’ experience, tools, technologies, and preferences, offering a snapshot of the software development landscape.

 [Untouched Dataset](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/n01PQ9pSmiRX6520flujwQ/survey-data.csv) (Downloads a CSV)